aendeavor/i3buntu/INSTALL.md

 To get things started, get the [_Ubuntu_ Server ISO](https://ubuntu.com/download/server) and install it.
 It supports [UEFI](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface) right out of the box.

 Ensure that `wget`, `cmake` and `unzip` are installed.
-It is recommended to update your system beforehand, but _Kyrene_ will do an update nevertheless.
+It is recommended to update your system beforehand.

 ``` BASH
 # obligatory